openhab/openhab-addons/addons/binding/org.openhab.binding.loxone/README.md

 This binding supports [Loxone Miniservers](https://www.loxone.com/enen/products/miniserver-extensions/) for accessing controls that are configured in their UI.

-Thing ID, for automatically discovered Miniservers, is defined in the following way: `loxone:miniserver:<serial>`, where `<serial>` is a serial number of the Miniserver (effectively this is the MAC address of its network interface).
+The Thing UID of automatically discovered Miniservers is: `loxone:miniserver:<serial>`, where `<serial>` is a serial number of the Miniserver (effectively this is the MAC address of its network interface).

 ### Discovery